 Behavioral health and addiction treatment providers have been heavily criticized by Third Party Payors for the slow pace in adopting outcome monitoring.
 Performance measurement is a crucial tool if behavioral health and addictions providers are to successfully compete in this competitive environment.

-Modern outcome evaluation systems must have the capability of successfully augmenting an organizations quality improvement process and program evaluation data by systematically collecting important data on patient characteristics and treatment outcomes.
+Modern outcome evaluation systems have the capability of successfully monitoring quality improvement process (Q.I.) and program evaluation data by collecting important data on patient treatment outcomes.
 In addition, the ACG Group’s capabilities includes statistical Outcome Reports.
-Regular Quality Assurance reports measuring performance data measured against national standards, can be utilized for Ql committee recommendations, for management oversight, all while providing credible information that can serve to inform stakeholders as well.
+Regular Quality Assurance reports measuring performance can be utilized by the organization’s Quality Improvement committee.
+This approach becomes very helpful for management oversight, informing stakeholders and CARF Accreditation.